PolarCookie/PolarGuides/README.md

 ## Disclaimer
 Your milage with these guides may and will vary, they have been tested on a stock TC server I host myself.
 Depending on population, droprates, spawn positions and scripting you will have to improvise.
 Most ding steps can be safely ignored, but give me a shout if you reached a quest you couldn't pick up.
+While playing on Gummy's Felmyst I was consistently 0.5-1 level ahead of TrinityCore.

 ## Want to help this project?
 It would help me a lot if you could take a screenshot every time you ding, with the current step and /played on display.
 Send me a zip of the images and I'll fix the rest.